 Mitch Daniels (12:17):

-Do you think that the ironies that you just mentioned and the excesses of this movement, if we call it that have caused, are beginning to cause a genuine counter reaction?
-We certainly see some stepping back from it, the investment policies of Wall Street, many campuses rethinking or being forced to rethink by state legislatures there the size and reach of their bureaucracies in these areas.
-Is that cosmetic and temporary, just a strategic retreat or do you think something some meaningful reformation might be in underway?
+Do you think that the ironies that you just mentioned and the excesses of this movement, if we call it that, are beginning to cause a genuine counter-reaction?
+We certainly see some stepping back from it, the investment policies of Wall Street, many campuses are rethinking, or being forced to rethink by state legislatures, the size and reach of their bureaucracies in these areas.
+Is that cosmetic and temporary, just a strategic retreat, or do you think some meaningful reformation might be underway?

 Yuval Levin (13:06):